 Stream Type Setting (Hardware Decoding Only):

 The Stream Type switch for camera channels is only supported when the live view video is decoded by hardware.
-You can set the <Stream Type> as <Main Stream> to or to .
-The default stream type for every channel is <Main Stream>.
+You can set the <Stream Type> as <Main Stream> or The default stream type for every channel is <Main Stream>.